 I am so grateful for this renewed appreciation of our church traditions, and I’m happy for the new relationships and opportunities to serve that I’ve found here.
 I look forward to our shared journey and trust that God is with us every step of the way.

-Nominated for a first term
+Elected for a first term

 In 1984 Courtney Dula-Pearson was baptized in Oakland, California at St. Augustine’s Episcopal Church.
 Her family moved to St. Louis in 1989 and began attending All Saints Episcopal church with other family members.
 After spending nine years out of state for school, she began regularly attending services at Holy Communion in 2010.
 At Holy Communion, Courtney has acted as lay co-organizer of the Holy Communion Parents And Caregivers of Kids (HoCo PACK), joined the Grant Committee and in 2020 was a lay delegate for the parish at the 181st Convention of The Episcopal Diocese of Missouri.